tips

 What this means in practice:

-• Days in Spain, France, Italy, Germany, Portugal, and other Schengen countries all count toward your 90 days
+• Days in Spain, France, Italy, Germany, Portugal, and other Schengen countries all count toward your 90 days.

-• The 180-day period is "rolling," not calendar-based
+• The 180-day period is rolling, not calendar-based.

-• Once you've used 90 days, you must leave the Schengen Area and wait until days "expire" from your calculation
+• Once you've used 90 days, you must leave the Schengen Area and wait until days expire from your calculation.

-Example: If you spent 30 days in Spain in January, 30 days in France in March, and 30 days in Portugal in May, you've used all 90 days.
+For example, if you spent 30 days in Spain in January, 30 days in France in March, and 30 days in Portugal in May, you've used all 90 days.
 You cannot re-enter any Schengen country until some of those days drop out of the 180-day window.

-Calculate your allowed stay: Schengen Calculator
+Calculate your allowed stay with the Schengen Calculator.

 Citizens of these countries can enter Spain without a visa for short stays (up to 90 days in 180 days):

-Americas: United States, Canada, Mexico, Argentina, Brazil, Chile, Colombia, Costa Rica, Panama, Uruguay, Venezuela, and others
+Americas: United States, Canada, Mexico, Argentina, Brazil, Chile, Colombia, Costa Rica, Panama, Uruguay, Venezuela, and others.

-Europe (non-EU): United Kingdom, Ukraine, Moldova, Georgia
+Europe (non-EU): United Kingdom, Ukraine, Moldova, Georgia.

-Asia-Pacific: Australia, New Zealand, Japan, South Korea, Singapore, Malaysia, Taiwan, Hong Kong, Brunei
+Asia-Pacific: Australia, New Zealand, Japan, South Korea, Singapore, Malaysia, Taiwan, Hong Kong, Brunei.

-Other: Israel, United Arab Emirates
+Other: Israel, United Arab Emirates.

 Even if you don't need a visa, you may still be asked for documents at the border.
 Prepare proof of accommodation, return flights, travel insurance, and financial means before you travel.

-Countries That Need a Schengen Visa
+Countries that need a Schengen visa

 If your country is not on the visa-free list, you'll need a Schengen short-stay visa to visit Spain, even for a few days.

-Countries requiring a visa include: India, China, South Africa, Pakistan, Nigeria, Ghana, Philippines, Indonesia, Egypt, Bangladesh, Vietnam, and many others.
+Countries requiring a visa include India, China, South Africa, Pakistan, Nigeria, Ghana, Philippines, Indonesia, Egypt, Bangladesh, Vietnam, and many others.

-How to Apply for a Schengen Visa
+How to apply for a Schengen visa

 2. Gather required documents: